-- 2. In-School Administrators - 2.1 The Superintendent(s) responsible for human resources are responsible for determining the process that will be used for filling vacant in-school administrative positions following Board Policy 16: Recruitment and Selection of Personnel. - 2.2 All in school administrator position shall be filled by the vice-principal and principal pools created by the Superintendent(s) responsible for human resources and the hiring committee. - 2.3 Administrative selections shall be reported to the Board after appointments have been made and before public announcement. - 2.4 The Director retains the prerogative to initiate transfers of in-school administrators. - 3.
-Non-Teaching Staff Division-Based - 3.1 Superintendent(s) responsible for human resources, in consultation with the appropriate Administrative Council member, are responsible for hiring non-teaching staff - divisionbased. - 3.2 The recruitment, selection, and placement procedures are determined by the Superintendent(s) responsible for human resources. - 3.3 Vacant positions are to be advertised as per the CUPE 4195 agreement where applicable.
+- 2. In-School Administrators - 2.1 The superintendents responsible for human resources are responsible for determining the process that will be used for filling vacant in-school administrative positions following Board Policy 16 . - 2.2 All in school administrator position shall be filled by the vice-principal and principal pools created by the superintendents responsible for human resources and the hiring committee. - 2.3 Administrative selections shall be reported to the Board after appointments have been made and before public announcement. - 2.4 The Director retains the prerogative to initiate transfers of in-school administrators. - 3.
+Non-Teaching Staff Division-Based - 3.1 Superintendents responsible for human resources, in consultation with the appropriate Administrative Council member, are responsible for hiring non-teaching staff division-based. - 3.2 The recruitment, selection, and placement procedures are determined by the superintendent responsible for human resources. - 3.3 Vacant positions are to be advertised as per the CUPE 4195 agreement where applicable.
 If it is a non-unionized position the position will be advertised both internally and externally. - 3.4 Staff members are to be employed under the conditions of the applicable employment contract with the division. - 4.
-Non-Teaching Staff School-Based - 4.1 Superintendent(s) responsible for human resources, in consultation with the appropriate Administrative Council member, is responsible for hiring non-teaching staff school-based. - 4.2 The recruitment, selection, and placement procedures are to be determined by the Superintendent(s) responsible for human resources in consultation with the principal and appropriate supervisor. - 4.3 Vacant positions are to be advertised as per the CUPE 4195 agreement where applicable.
+Non-Teaching Staff School-Based - 4.1 Superintendent responsible for human resources, in consultation with the appropriate Administrative Council member, is responsible for hiring non-teaching staff school-based. - 4.2 The recruitment, selection, and placement procedures are to be determined by the superintendent responsible for human resources in consultation with the principal and appropriate supervisor. - 4.3 Vacant positions are to be advertised as per the CUPE 4195 agreement where applicable.
 If it is a non-unionized position the position will be advertised both internally, and externally. - 4.4 Staff members are to be employed under the conditions of the applicable contract with the division. - Reference: Sections 85, 87, 109, 174, 175 The Education Act, 1995 Human Rights Code